9 Signs Your Liver Might Be in Trouble

 If your belly suddenly balloons and doesn’t stop, it could be more than ordinary bloating.
 “Increased pressure within the blood vessels around the liver can lead to fluid buildup in the abdomen,” says Dr. Menon.
 It’s important to see a doctor, who will be able to tell you if you’re bloated from gas, food, or fluid.
 Here are the 13 surprising ways you’re hurting your liver without even knowing.

-When viruses or parasites infect the liver, it causes inflammation and reduced liver function.
+When certain viruses or parasites infect the liver, it can cause inflammation and reduced liver function.
 The most common types of liver infection are the hepatitis viruses; A is spread by coming into contact with a contaminated person’s feces or by ingesting compromised food and drink, while B and C are most commonly transmitted through blood, sex, or contact with other bodily fluids.
+Hepatitis A infections tend to go away on their own, while hepatitis B and C tend to be chronic conditions.
 “There are some really good treatments out there if you have hepatitis C, so people should get tested,” says Dr. Menon.
 Talk to your doctor about what other steps you can take to keep your liver as healthy as possible.
 Make sure you know the silent signs of liver cancer you should never ignore.

 You can’t stop itching